 To Enron:

-See contact details in Schedule 2
+Enron Net Works, LLC

+1400 Smith Street

+Houston, Texas 77002

+Attn:__________________

 Notices shall be effective on the date received during local business hours.

 This Agreement will be binding upon and inure to the benefit of the parties, their respective personal representatives, and permitted successors and assigns.
 Neither party to this Agreement may assign or otherwise transfer any of its rights or delegate any of its duties under this Agreement without the prior written consent of the other party; provided that either party may assign its rights to any parent, subsidiary or affiliate without the prior written consent of the other party.